-These easy oatmeal cookies have a sweet, buttery brown sugar flavor, with subtle saltiness.
-They are slightly crispy with a soft chewy center.
+These easy oatmeal cookies have a sweet, buttery brown sugar flavor and subtle saltiness.
+They are slightly crispy with a soft, chewy center.
 My kind of cookie.
-If, like my mum, you prefer a very crispy cookie, flatten the dough balls more than is called for below and let the baked cookies cool on the baking sheet for longer.
+If you prefer a very crispy cookie, flatten the dough balls more than is called for below and let the baked cookies cool on the baking sheet for extra time.
 Your patience will be rewarded with a crispy cookie.

 This recipe calls for large rolled oats, which makes for a more textured chewy oatmeal cookie.
 Quick oats work as well, as will a combination of large oats and quick oats (my preference).

-If you have some time to spare, I highly recommend toasting the oats to bring out their rich nutty flavor.
-15 minutes in a 350-degree oven for extra flavorful, aromatic oats.
-Just be sure to let them cool fully before adding them to the cookie mixture, so not to melt the butter.
+If you have time to spare, I recommend toasting the oats for 15 minutes in a 350-degree oven to bring out their rich nutty flavor.
+Just be sure to let the oats cool fully before adding them to the cookie mixture, or they will melt the butter.

 Luckily for you and all those in your household (and maybe your neighborhood), this recipe makes A LOT of oatmeal cookies.
 Using my treasured cookie scoop, I ended up with 75.
 Most of them are now stored in the deep freeze (to be pulled out as needed).
 Perfect for weekend play dates and spontaneous get-togethers.